NVIDIA/aistore/docs/etl.md

 4. **Transform** offline each TAR from the source bucket by standardizing images from the TAR and putting results in a destination bucket;
 5. **Verify** the transformation output by downloading one of the transformed TARs and checking its content.

-## Starting AIStore cluster
+## Kubernetes Deployment

-> If you already have running AIStore cluster deployed on Kubernetes, skip this section and go to the [Initialize ETL](#defining-and-initializing-etl) section.
+> If you already have a running AIStore cluster deployed on Kubernetes, skip this section and go to the [Initialize ETL](#defining-and-initializing-etl) section.

 To deploy ETL-ready AIStore cluster, please refer to [Getting Started](/docs/getting_started.md).